primitivefinance/portfolio/README.md

 #### Notes

 - Increasing reserves but paying entirely with internal balance leads to a deficit and therefore invariant failure.
+- Be careful about `storage` or `memory` when using the library types.
+If a pool is computing important values, it should always be from storage, else it might not have the updates in the transaction.
+There was a bug where I was using the `lastTau` method on a pool in memory, and this was not updated even though the same `storage` pool was updated.

 ## todo